bishopsan/dOrg-discord-bot/README.md

 # What Is It
 A discord bot to fetch some details from the dOrg DAO.
 Currently it has the ability to fetch details about the dao itself and individual users rep by address.
-Being a half day project I didnt add a large amount of functionality.

 Notice: This discord bot uses ! as the command initializer.